burlachenkok/exploring-python3/python_details.md

 print(x**0.5)
 ```

-### Important notice about the syntax for Matrix Multiplication
+### Important Notice About the Syntax for Matrix Multiplication

 Note that unlike MATLAB, **`*`** is elementwise multiplication, not matrix multiplication.